2raj2raj/bitcoin-educational-content/courses/lnp201/en.md

 ### The cheat: cheating

-Finally, a closure with **cheating** occurs when one of the parties attempts to publish an old commitment transaction, often when they held more funds than they should have.
+Finally, a closure with **cheating** occurs when one of the parties attempts to publish an old commitment transaction, often when they held more funds than they were entitled to.
 For example, Alice might publish an old transaction where she owned **120,000 satoshis**, while she actually owns only **100,000** now.

 ![LNP201](assets/en/35.webp)